bradsimpson213/AppAcademy-Cohort-Instructional-Assistant-Onboarding-Guide/assessments/readme.md

 ### Assessment Setup

-The attached [Assesment Setup ][videolink] is a video walkthrough of setting up a weekly assessment using Progress Tracker, Postman, Github, and the Course Catalog.
-The [Assess Setup Document][assessmentsetupdoc] is meant to acompany the video as notes.
+The  [Assesment Setup Video ][videolink] is a walkthrough on how to set up up a weekly assessment using Progress Tracker, Postman, Github, and the Course Catalog.
+The [Assessment Setup Document][assessmentsetupdoc] is meant to acompany the video as notes.

-The [Assessment Delivery][assessmentdelivery] document is a guide / talking points to prepare students for what to expect during the assessment.
+The [Assessment Delivery Document][assessmentdelivery] document is a guide / talking points to prepare students for what to expect during the assessment.

 [videolink]: https://drive.google.com/file/d/13ZLIFt4YoWpw2cZaOvN0KD-xINwnsiIt/view?usp=sharing